Matt-Eva/intro-to-hash-tables/README.md

 `load factor = n / k`

-where `n` represents the number of key value pairs in the hash table and `k` represents the number of buckets available in the hash table.
+In this example, `n` represents the number of key value pairs in the hash table and `k` represents the number of buckets available in the hash table.

 As the value of the load factor approaches 1 - at which point the hash table would have the same number of values stored as entries available - the performance of the hash table worsens.

 Why?
 Well, because collisions start to become more likely.
-The fewer available entries, the more likely it is that your hashing function will map two different keys to the same index.
+The fewer empty buckets available, the more likely it is that your hashing function will map two different keys to the same index and store multiple values in the same bucket.

 Many hash table implementations have a <em>rehashing</em> feature built into them, where a hash table will increase the number of buckets it has when the load factor approaches 1.
 Note that rehashing itself can be a resource-intensive operation, as the computer has to reallocate memory for the newly sized hash table.

-## Performance Implications / Conclusion
+## Conclusion

 Hash tables can be an extremely handy data structure to use to organize data and solve algorthmic problems, in part because of the way the information is organized, and in part due to their quick lookup operations.